kkaroleski2021/SWE_Project/Docs/Sprint2.md

 - Password hashing was implemented in order to protect user's passwords as they are stored in the database.
 - When a user attempts to log in with their email and password, the program will check with the database to ensure the correct log in credentials.
 - JWT authorization has begun to be implemented.
 When a user logs in, they will receive a JWT which will allow them to access certain features such as modifying their password.
 Certain API requests will now be protected and require a valid JWT to access.
+- The user can hover over a catagory in the menu to select a sub-catagory of listings.
+- Both front-end work has been successfully combined into one cohesive home page.

 ## Front-End